Tiffilore/Monkey_Business/evaluator/README.md

 The testcases test programs containing expressions which in turn contain expressions evaluating to `nil`.
 The testdata can be grouped in three categories:
   - nil as value of the function of a function call
-  - nil as value of an operand in an prefix expression
+  - nil as value of an operand in a prefix expression with a MINUS operator
   - nil as value of an operand in an infix expression

 The tested expressions that (currently) evaluate to `nil` are: